 13. Quinoa Salad

-Another one of my favorite make-ahead meals that doesn’t require any cooking once you’re on the trail.
-Its protein packed, so I stay full enough even when going on a long hike.
+Another one of my favorite make-ahead meals that don’t require any cooking once you’re on the trail.
+Its protein-packed, so I stay full enough even when going on a long hike.

 There are plenty of ways you can prepare a great quinoa salad!
 I particularly like this Asian Quinoa Power Salad recipe.